 Event Manager/ Director

-Students with a Sport Management concentration are employed in virtually every segment of the sport business:
+Students with a Sports Management concentration are employed in virtually every segment of the sport business:

 Professional sports (NFL, NBA, MLB, MLS)

 Media and communications operations (ESPN, Fox Sports, Comcast)